100nm/pytest-results/documentation/assert-results-match-fixture.md

 > `result` must be a Python object serializable to JSON or an instance of Pydantic
 > `BaseModel`.

-If `assert_results_match` is called several times in a test, a suffix must be added to differentiate the results to be checked:
+It is possible to call `assert_results_match` several times in the same test:

 ```python
 from pytest_results import AssertResultsMatchType